ome/omero-documentation/contributing/team-communication.rst

   For anyone who has been hired to work at the University of Dundee, you will be provided with a
-  :team_plone:`new start tasklist <new-start-tasklist>` which itemizes all the things that need to be done to get you set up in RL (building access, a chair, etc.).
+  `new start tasklist <https://trello.com/c/GmuPPLAi/5-start-tasks>`_ which itemizes all the things that need to be done to get you set up in RL (building access, a chair, etc.).

 Google Docs
 -----------